Jan125/pb.pnb/doc/readme.txt

 -Epic (64 bit signed integer, used when integer input is 11 characters or longer, or 0x hex input is 11 characters or longer, or 0b binary input is 35 characters or longer)
--Pointer (32/64 bit signed integer, depending on compiler bitness) -Float (32 bit single precision floating point number) -Double (64 bit single precision floating point number, used when float input is 12 characters or longer, or 0fx hex input is 12 characters or longer, or 0fb binary input is 36 characters or longer)
--String (8/16 bit character strings, depending on compiler Unicode switch)
+-Pointer (32/64 bit signed integer, depending on compiler bitness) -Float (32 bit single precision floating point number) -Double (64 bit single precision floating point number, used when float input is 12 characters or longer) -String (8/16 bit character strings, depending on compiler Unicode switch)

 Internal types that are used for program flow: